serai-dex/serai/docs/integrations/Instructions.md

 ##### Raw

-Raw Shorthand encodes a raw Refundable In Instruction in a Data, with no further processing.
+Raw Shorthand contains a Refundable In Instruction directly.
 This is a verbose fallback option for infrequent use cases not covered by Shorthand.

 ##### Swap